-As no archaeological resources were found on the subject property, no further archaeological assessment of the property is required.
+As no archaeological resources were found on the subject property, no further archaeological assessment of the property is recommended.
+The MTCS is asked to review the results presented and to accept this report into the Ontario Public Register of Archaeological Reports.

-Advice on Compliance with Legislation November 2021
+Advice on Compliance with Legislation May 2022